Vital Records Online

 Order with confidence

-How to Order Indiana Birth Certificates
+How to Order an Indiana Birth Certificate

-You can now order your Indiana birth certificate through VRO’s online filing service.
+You can now order an Indiana birth certificate through VRO’s online filing service.
 VRO offers a secure and simple way to order birth certificates.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Indiana DOH for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the Indiana DOH by following their instructions.
 Before you order, make sure to review the costs, eligibility, requirements, and current processing times.

 Person ordering a birth certificate with a phone using VRO